 Figure 6.30.3.3.2-1: PDU Session establishment procedure considering energy states of network slice

-1. UE sends PDU session establishment request including S-NSSAI.
+1. UE sends PDU session establishment request including S-NSSAI and an energy category.
+The energy category indicates if the UE allows a higher cost and/or a lower QoS or do not allow cost/QoS compromise, depending on the energy consumption of the network slice.

 2. If the S-NSSAI is subject to energy control, AMF discovers SMF via NRF.

-3. AMF sends NF discovery request to NRF.
+3. AMF sends NF discovery request to NRF including the S-NSSAI and the energy category.

 4. NRF checks energy states per NF and selects SMF.